-This tutorial demonstrates how to use the OpenTok Android SDK to publish a screen-sharing video, using the device screen as the source for the stream's video.
+This tutorial demonstrates how to use the OpenTok Android SDK to publish a screen-sharing video.

-The code for this section is in the screensharing branch of the learning-opentok-android repo, so if you haven't already, you'll need to clone the repo into a local directory — this can be done using the command line:
+The code for this section is available in the Screen-Sharing-Java project of the opentok-android-sdk-samples repo.
+If you haven't already, you'll need to clone the repo into a local directory.
+On the command line, run:

-This branch shows you how to capture the screen (an Android View) using a custom video capturer.
-Open the project in Android Studio to follow along.
+Open the Screen-Sharing-Java project in Android Studio to follow along.

-The ChatActivity class uses WebView object as the source for the screen-sharing video of the published stream.
+object as the source for the screen-sharing video of the

 In the initializePublisher()